Today I want to talk to you about everybody’s favorite crutch for better performance; caffeine.

 But let’s dig a bit deeper.
 How does caffeine accomplish all of this?

 Caffeine for Brain Function – The Inner Workings

 The brain has its’ own mechanisms to ensure that we get tired at the end of the day.
-One of those mechanisms is Adenosine.
+One of those mechanisms is the hormone adenosine.

-Melatonin levels also increase gradually throughout the day, ensuring that we are ready for ‘Beddy-Bye’ when the moon comes out.
+Melatonin levels also increase gradually throughout the day, ensuring that we’re ready for ‘Beddy-Bye’ when the stars comes out.

-Fortunately, the effects of caffeine typically wear off at around the 4 to 6 hour mark.
+Fortunately, the effects of caffeine start to wear off at around the 4 to 6 hour mark.

 Caffeine for Memory – Can it Help?

-Reaction times and focus also see improvement with higher levels of BDNF, as well as the ability to mult-task.
+Reaction times and focus also see improvement with higher levels of BDNF, as well as the ability to multitask.

 This is why all of those yuppy go-getters at the office are guzzling caffeine like it’s going out of style.